 For the development of this UPWP, timely coordination and solicitation from other agencies and the public were included.
-The UPWP draft was made available to the TAC and TPC on March 26, 2018.
-The MPO drafts and agenda's were distributed to local libraries and posted for the public to review.
+The MPO drafts and agendas were distributed to local libraries and posted for the public to review.
 The MPO meetings were held in a public venue.
 Public comment was offered at the TAC and TPC meetings.
-Review copies were sent to the appropriate agencies and made available at the Ouachita Parish libraries located in the City of Monroe, City of West Monroe, and the Central library on N. 18th Street in the City of Monroe and also on the World Wide Web at www.northdelta.org for easy public access and information.
+Review copies will be available on the World Wide Web at www.northdelta.org for easy public access and information.
 All comments received were addressed and revisions were made where appropriate.
-(See

-Appendix D for a list of comments and MPO responses.)
+(See Appendix D for a list of comments and MPO responses.)
 In general, all agency plans and programs comply with the public involvement provisions of Title VI which states: "No persons in the United States shall, on grounds of race, color, or national origin, be excluded from participation in, be denied the benefits of, or be subjected to discrimination under any program or activity receiving federal financial assistance."
-The final UPWP was complete with its public involvement process and approved by the TPC on April 22, 2019.